Darío Figueroa

+Darío Damián Figueroa Lissa (born 13 February 1978), better known as Darío Figueroa (/es/), is a retired professional footballer who plays as a attacking midfield.
+Born in Argentina, he acquired his Venezuelan passport in January 2007.

 Club career

 Figueroa began his playing career in 1996 with River Plate.
 After only four appearances in the Primera División Argentina he joined Quilmes of the 2nd division, he also played for Aldosivi and Ferro Carril Oeste in the lower leagues of Argentine football.

 In 2003, Figueroa resurrected his playing career in Venezuela.
 He played for UA Maracaibo between 2003 and 2008, also Darío Figueroa is one of the historics goalscorers of Maracaibo with 26 goals, after of Daniel Arismendi (31 goals), Cristian Cásseres (34 goals) and Guillermo Beraza (38).